izinga/robustest_docs/source/manualtesting.rst

 5. Control Screen Size: You can also control the size of the screen using the slider widget.
 This is useful in case you want to look at the app in more detail and want to verify the rendering of various objects on the screen.

+6. Collaborate: While you are testing your application, you can easily collaborate with your team by sharing the device screen with them.
+You can also get the screen of the device you are testing on, on your own mobile device by scanning the QR code on the collaborate pop-up.

+	PS: Note that in case of enterprise installations, your RobusTest installation should be reachable from the device or computer you are using to access the device.

+7. Screenshot - If you wish to take screenshot of a particular screen on your app, you just need to click on the Screenshot button.

+8. Distraction-free mode - Use the device in this mode, in case you wish to blank out everything else on the manual test screen and view just the device.

 *Performance Graph:* The performance graph has three sub-sections - CPU, Memory and Network.

-In the CPU graph you can monitor the percentage of CPU being used in User and Kernel modes.
+* In the CPU graph you can monitor the percentage of CPU being used in User and Kernel modes.
-In the Memory graph, you can monitor the memory being used by the app including heap allocations.
+* In the Memory graph, you can monitor the memory being used by the app including heap allocations.
 The following link is a useful place to start understanding the various metrics presented in the Memory graph http://developer.android.com/tools/debugging/debugging-memory.html
-In the Network graph, you can look at the data exchanged from the device to the network - in real time as well as cumulatively.
+* In the Network graph, you can look at the data exchanged from the device to the network - in real time as well as cumulatively.

 These graphs are very useful in studying the performance of the app especially with respect to any actions performed on the app.